euruko/euruko2016.github.io/source/blog/2016-08-29-diversity-tickets.html.markdown

 ---

 Hello there fine folks, hope you are having a great Monday!
-As EuRuKo is run by community volunteers each year, we feels it is important for us to make it as accessible to anyone as we can.
+As EuRuKo is run by community volunteers each year, we feel it is important for us to make it as accessible as possible to everyone.
 This is why we want to offer a bunch of free tickets.

 ## Sponsorship

-Do you feel you represent a minority or the LGBTQ community?
+Do you represent a minority or the LGBTQ community?
 Are you a student who cannot afford the price of admission?

 If the answer to any of the questions above is **YES**, and you are passionate